codeless/LogMore/README.md

 - Composer - Dependency manager for PHP: http://www.getcomposer.org

+# Ideas for improving LogMore

+- Enabling/disabling logging of individual priorities to reduce syslog()-calls

 # Credits and Bugreports

 LogMore was written by Codeless (http://www.codeless.at/).
 All bugreports can be directed to more@codeless.at -- even better bugreports are posted on the github-repository of this package: https://www.github.com/codeless/logmore